Colonials Welcome Four-Team Field to GW Lacrosse Field May 1-3

 Colonials to Tour Through Cairns, Adelaide and Sydney

-Tara Hannaford is in her seventh season as head lacrosse coach at George Washington, and during her tenure she has turned the program into a top contender in the Atlantic 10.
+Tara Hannaford enters her eighth season as head lacrosse coach at George Washington in 2015, and during her tenure she has turned the program into a top contender in the Atlantic 10.

 Under Coach Hannaford's direction, 2012 graduate Sarah Phillips transformed into arguably one of the best players in program history.
 An A-10 All-Conference selection all four years, Phillips was named conference Rookie of the Year during Coach Hannaford's third season in 2009.
 GW's all-time assists and points leader, in addition to becoming the program's single-season points leader, Phillips was awarded the Lynn George Outstanding Senior Female Student-Athlete award in the spring of 2012.
 Under Coach Hannaford's guidance Phillips and classmate Megan Seidman became the first-ever pair of teammates to have both scored 100 career goals.

 In addition to Coach Hannaford's success on the lacrosse field, her team has been honored as an NCAA Division I Academic Squad by the Intercollegiate Women's Lacrosse Coaches Association for seven straight years.
 Additionally, Terasa Vassallo ('14) capped her career with the university's prestigious Outstanding Academic Achievement Award for being in the top two percent of seniors in the School of Engineering and Applied Sciences, in addition to earning GW's Senior Female Scholar-Athlete award.

 Coach Hannaford is the third head coach in the 13-year history of the GW lacrosse program and owns a career record of 40-60.
 She came to the District after serving as assistant coach and recruiting coordinator at the College of William and Mary for three seasons.
 The Tribe posted a 21-28 overall record during Coach Hannaford's tenure and advanced to the Colonial Athletic Association semifinals, in addition to peaking at No. 13 in the STX/USILA Top 20 national rankings in 2006.